-Repeat DUI Offenses
+Repeat DWI Offenses

 June 9, 2021

-Missouri DUI enhancement laws, if overlooked, can result in lengthy prison sentences and loss or denial of driving privileges for up to 10 years.
+Missouri DWI enhancement laws, if overlooked, can result in lengthy prison sentences and loss or denial of driving privileges for up to 10 years.
 Great care must be taken by a defense attorney in order to ensure that your goals are not being overlooked.

 PRIOR OFFENDER

-For those charged with their second Missouri DUI, in order to be adjudged a Prior DUI Offender, the State must allege and prove Beyond a Reasonable Doubt sufficient facts to warrant a finding by the Court that you have been found guilty of one intoxication-related traffic offense.
-Additionally, this prior finding of guilt must have occurred within five years of the date of your alleged DUI for which you are being currently charged.
+For those charged with their second Missouri DUI, in order to be adjudged a Prior DWI Offender, the State must allege and prove Beyond a Reasonable Doubt sufficient facts to warrant a finding by the Court that you have been found guilty of one intoxication-related traffic offense.
+Additionally, this prior finding of guilt must have occurred within five years of the date of your alleged DWI for which you are being currently charged.

 PERSISTENT OFFENDER

-If you are charged with a third Missouri DUI before a Court can enter a finding that you are a Persistent DUI Offender, the State must allege and prove Beyond a Reasonable Doubt sufficient facts to show either two or more intoxication-related traffic offenses committed on separate occasions; or one intoxication-related traffic offense committed in violation of any state law, county or municipal ordinance, federal offense, or military offense in which the defendant was operating a vehicle while intoxicated and another person was injured or killed.
-Additionally, these prior findings of guilt must have occurred prior to the date of your current DUI.
+If you are charged with a third Missouri DUI before a Court can enter a finding that you are a Persistent DWI Offender, the State must allege and prove Beyond a Reasonable Doubt sufficient facts to show either two or more intoxication-related traffic offenses committed on separate occasions; or one intoxication-related traffic offense committed in violation of any state law, county or municipal ordinance, federal offense, or military offense in which the defendant was operating a vehicle while intoxicated and another person was injured or killed.
+Additionally, these prior findings of guilt must have occurred prior to the date of your current DWI.

 AGGRAVATED OFFENDER